The Impossible List

 Most people aren’t comfortable sharing their goals in public.
 But I’m not ‘most people.’
 Sharing your goals in public is an asymmetrical risk.

-Nobody fucking cares if you don’t accomplish all of them.
+Nobody actually cares if you don’t accomplish all of them.
 The only competition in this world is YOU versus yourself.

 I’m just now starting my life at the age of 26 after finally figuring out how my brain works.